Preston Mommsen

 Preston Luke Mommsen (born 14 October 1987) is a South African-born Scottish cricketer and former captain in international limited over formats.
 Having represented South Africa at under 19 level he played his first game for Scotland in a first class match against the Netherlands on 10 June 2010.

 On 21 November 2016, Mommsen announced his retirement from professional cricket to take up an "attractive opportunity in the corporate world", but returned to the Scotland squad in June 2017.

 Education

-Mommsen attended Hilton College in KwaZulu-Natal.
+Mommsen attended Durban Preparatory High School for primary school, before finishing his basic education at Hilton College.
 Here he was not only a member of the 1st XI cricket team but also of the 1st XV rugby team and went on to represent South Africa School Boys for both sports.
 In 2006 Preston went on a cricket and rugby scholarship to Gordonstoun School in Moray, Scotland for the summer and winter terms.
 During this time he became the first school boy to score 1000 runs in that season.
 It was while he was at Gordonstoun that he got the chance to play for Kent 2nds.